-Building on the MANAFEST project begun in December 2017 with support from both the Bloomberg-Kimmel Institute and The Mark Foundation for Cancer Research, the new center will expand its focus on platforms for identifying cancer immunotherapy biomarkers, leveraging innovative technologies in cancer genomics, immune cell profiling, and digital pathology.
+Building on the MANAFEST project begun in December 2017 with support from both the Bloomberg~Kimmel Institute and The Mark Foundation for Cancer Research, the center has expanded its focus on platforms for identifying cancer immunotherapy biomarkers, leveraging innovative technologies in cancer genomics, immune cell profiling, and digital pathology.
 The overarching goal is to facilitate the development of biomarkers that can more accurately predict which patients will benefit from a given immunotherapy, a centerpiece of Kimmel Cancer Center’s precision therapy vision.
-Principal investigators Drew Pardoll, MD, PhD, Director of the Bloomberg-Kimmel Institute for Cancer Immunotherapy and co-Director of the Cancer Immunology Program at the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins, and Janis Taube, MD, MSc, Professor of Dermatology and Pathology and Director of the Division of Dermatopathology and co-Director of the Tumor Microenvironment Laboratory of the Bloomberg-Kimmel Institute for Cancer Immunotherapy, will lead the new Center.

 Astronomy accelerates pathology